department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/research/all-mvp-workflows/research-plan.md

 - At least one person with a disability rating of 70% or greater

 **Recruitment requirements**
-- Must have a mobile device and be willing to be complete the test on said device
+- Half (6) must have a mobile device and be willing to be complete the test on said device
+	- Half of the mobile test participants (3) taking the test on an iOS mobile device
+	- Half of the mobile test participants (3) taking the test on an Android mobile device
+- Half (6) must have a laptop/desktop and be willing to be complete the test on said laptop/desktop
 - The participants have Zoom downloaded prior to the session
 - The participants know how to screenshare